 .
 This should compile the simple go binary proton-bridge

-without all of the GUI qt-*
+without all of the GUI dependencnies like qt-*

-libraries and the like.
+and the like.

-We should now have a compiled proton-bridge
+, we should now have a compiled bridge

 binary in the root of the repository which does not require a GUI to setup!